Maittanpatti

+A temple honoring Goddess Kamatchi Amman, reflecting the village's rich religious traditions.

 Geography

 The latitude and longitude of this town is 9°40’ N and 77°57’E respectively.
 The village is located around 6 km from Kalligudi.

 Demographics

 According to 2011 census, Maittanpatti had a population of 1,629 with a sex-ratio of 823 female to 806 male.